Tejaswiny-k12/Tejaswiny-k12/README.md

 🎓I am Engineering student specializing in Cyber security
-✨Interested in cloud Architecture and web-development ✏️My goal is to develop user-friendly and real-world problem solving projects while considering security challenges ✈️Currently aiming to expand my knowledge and skills consistently in my field
+✨Interested in cloud Architecture and web-development ✈️Currently aiming to expand my knowledge and skills consistently in my field ✏️My goal is to develop user-friendly and real-world problem solving projects while considering security challenges

+[Teju's github stats]